ClaudiaShu/DeformTime/readme.md

 <img src=misc/dependency.png>

-(a) The inter-variable dependency is establishde across different variables over time. (b) The intra-variable dependency focuses on the important information of the specific variable across time.
+(a) The inter-variable dependency is established across different variables over time. (b) The intra-variable dependency focuses on the important information of the specific variable across time.
 Both dependencies are adaptively established w.r.t. the input.

 ## Setting Up the Environment